bakpakin/msp432-morse/README.md

 This is a sample setup for a project with an MSP432 microcontroller that can be built with standard opensource gcc tools.

+If you're not interested in the project setup, the unique c source is in src/main.c.

 ## Prerequisites for building

 You will need to install the gcc arm compiler for the microcontroller from you package manager.